CBIIT/NCI-DOE-Collab-Pilot1-Tumor-Classifier/Pilot1/TC1/README.md

 loss: 0.0613 - acc: 0.9819 - val_loss: 0.1349 - val_acc: 0.9722
 ```

-### Inference:
+### Inference
-To test the trained model in inference, the script [tc1_infer.py](tc1_infer.py) does the following:
+To test the trained model in inference, execute the script [tc1_infer.py](tc1_infer.py).
+This script does the following:
-* Downloads the trained model
+* Downloads the trained model.
-* Downloads the processed test dataset with the corresponding labels
+* Downloads the processed test dataset with the corresponding labels.
-* Performs inference on the test dataset
+* Performs inference on the test dataset.
-* Reports the accuracy of the model on the test dataset
+* Reports the accuracy of the model on the test dataset.

+Here is example output from running the script:

 ```bash
    python tc1_infer.py